c4rO-0/YouTube-Filter/README_en.md

 [reference](https://youtu.be/cer9EUKegG4)

 ## structure
-this add-on is developed in javascript, include 5 parts
+this add-on is developed in javascript, includes 5 parts

 **lib**: common classes and functions, include jQuery
 **settings**: add and edit keywords